opencog/learn/README-Natural.md

 * Stop the cluster process.
 As currently designed above, it will run for far longer than you will ever care to wait.
 Clustering is slow.
+  Copy the database, so the steps below do not accidentally corrupt the original.

 * Make sure that frequently-occuring words that have not been assigned to any cluster will be included in a WordClass of their own